felgueres/cs/README.md

 3 call DFS(Gt), but in the main loop DFS, consider vertices in order of decreasing u.f 4 output the vertices of each tree in the depth-first formed in line 3 as a separate strongly connected component
 ```
+**k-edge-connected graph**.
+A connected graph is k-edge-connected if it remains connected whenever fewer than k edges are removed.
+Edge connectivity of a graph is the largest k for which the graph is k-edge-connected.
+- A 2-edge-connected graph means you can delete any one edge and the graph will still be connected, it's often used to determine redundancy
+- If after the removal of an edge `e`, the graph becomes disconnected, then `e` is a bridge edge

 **Minimum spanning trees (MST)**.
 Connects all weighted vertices with minimum total weight.
 - Wire an electronic circuit with least amount of wire